anuyts/anuyts.github.io/reading.md

 ### Parametricity {#parametricity}

 * The book "Types and Programming Languages" (a.k.a.
 TAPL) by Benjamin C. Pierce, chapters 23 and 24 and prerequisites (see the dependency graph in the book's front matter).
-This book is also the lecture material of the Formal Systems course.
+This book also used to be the lecture material of the Formal Systems course.
 * An accessible paper about parametricity: [Wadler, 1989, Theorems for Free](https://people.mpi-sws.org/~dreyer/tor/papers/wadler.pdf)
 * Reynolds's original paper about parametricity (less accessible): [Reynolds, 1983, Types, Abstraction and Parametric Polymorphism](http://www.cse.chalmers.se/edu/year/2010/course/DAT140_Types/Reynolds_typesabpara.pdf)